varigence/docs/bimlflex/user-guide/continuous-integration-and-continuous-delivery.md

 ```resp
 "SsisOnly.mst.ProjectView.bimlproj" /p:OutputPath="output" /p:SqlVersion=SqlServer2017 /p:SsasVersion=Ssas2017 /p:SsasTabularVersion=SsasTabular2017 /p:SsisVersion=Ssis2017 /p:SsisDeploymentModel=Project /p:DdlBuildMode="None" /p:WarnAsError=False /p:Warn=4 /p:CleanOutputFolder=False /p:EnableBimlFlex=True /p:TaskName=Varigence.Biml.Engine.MSBuild.BimlCompilerTask /p:AssemblyFile="C:\Program Files (x86)\Varigence\BimlStudio\5.0\BimlEngine.dll" /p:AssemblyPath="C:\Program Files (x86)\Varigence\BimlStudio\5.0"
 ```

+## Special considerations when using Extension Points

+Any Extension Points used in the project will need to be defined in the corresponding response or settings file.
+When an Extension Point file is added in BimlStudio it is defined as part of the project in the .mst file.
+BimlStudio automatically adds the included Extension Point file to the corresponding resp and bimlroj file.
+Depending on the build engine used, add the references to the Extension Point files in the correct automated build settings file.
+Note that BimlStudio currently adds the references using absolute paths but the references in the automated build files can use relative path so they work on dynamic build machines.

 ## Silent Installation of BimlStudio